andyl/uber_gen/README.md

       end
     end

-### Cogen Packages

-Cogen packages are Elixir dependencies.
-Cogen will install the packages on-demand, using `mix archive.install ...`
+UberGen playbooks are packaged in a standard Elixir application.
+There can be many playbooks per application.
+UberGen will install playbook packages using the same loading techniques that are used for Mix tasks.

+    myapp/
+      lib/
+        mix/
+          tasks/
+            mytask.ex
+        uber_gen
+          playbooks/
+            bootstrap4.ex

-## Using Cogen
+## Using UberGen

-### Cogen as a Mix task
+### As a Mix Task

-Cogen is accessible as a mix task:
+UberGen is accessible as a mix task:

+    $ mix ugen.help
+    $ mix ugen.run <playbook> <options>
+    $ mix ugen.playbook list
+    $ mix ugen.playbook install <playbook>
-    $ mix cogen --help
+    $ mix ugen.playbook remove <playbook>

-### Cogen Executable

-Cogen is an escript that you can run on the command line or from a bash script:

-    $ cogen --help

-### Cogen Script
+### As a standalone Script

-Run Cogen directly in an executable script:
+Run UberGen directly in an executable script:

-    #!/usr/bin/env cogen
+    #!/usr/bin/env elixir

+    use UberGen

     ...

-### Cogen in Elixir Source
+### UberGen in Elixir Source

     defmodule MyMod do
       ...
     end

-## Cogen Workflow
+## UberGen Workflow

 ### With a HowTo Post

 Authoring a HowTo Post:

 - Author writes a blog post with manual install instructions
-- Author creates gist with a Cogen generator script
+- Author creates gist with a UberGen generator script
-- Author adds the address of the Cogen script to the blog post
+- Author adds the address of the UberGen script to the blog post

 Reading a HowTo Post:

 - Reader views the post in the browser
-- From the reader terminal: `$ cogen run https://gist.github.com/howto_script.cogen`
+- From the reader terminal: `$ uber_gen run https://gist.github.com/howto_script.uber_gen`
 - Instant Working App
 - Pina Coladas

+## The Importance of Refactoring Tech

+At this point, all the supporting tech is readily at hand to build UberGen - except one.
+Refactoring.
+We need flexible, robust, easy to use functions to refactor Elixir code.
+Refactoring tech exists many IDEs - especially for Java.
+The Language Support Protocol (LSP) supports refactorings via Code Action Request messages.
+But I haven't been able to find Elixir libraries that supply the refactoring functions that we would need.

+If we can't find good refactoring libraries, then perhaps we could build our own, borrowing techniques from the Elixir Code Formatter or other tech.
+Or perhaps we could hack together some Refactoring functions that weren't based on AST manipulation.
+Or perhaps we could pass on the whole project for now, wait awhile and see if some related tech emerges.